-But more importantly, knowing your credit score helps you determine which cards you’re more likely to qualify for.
+Before you start shopping around for a secured credit card, it’s a good idea to find out where your credit currently stands so you have an idea of what cards you may qualify for.
+Why?
+Well, knowing your credit scores helps you determine which cards you’re more likely to get approved for, as well as what terms and conditions you may get with the card.
 The better your credit, the more options you’ll have, including money-saving choices not available to those with credit scores lower than yours.